 Everyone around me is sick!
-I hope you are not one of them.
-Head to CVS/pharmcay to get a Flu shot to help you get through the season.
-But in the meantime, here are some prevention tips for the flu season from Tom Davis, RPh, Vice President of Pharmacy Professional Practices at CVS/pharmacy.
+I know there is more than just the flu going around, but I like to avoid getting the flu every year too!
+Here are some prevention tips for the flu season from Tom Davis, RPh, Vice President of Pharmacy Professional Practices at CVS/pharmacy.

 Tips for Flu Season: